vercel/next.js/docs/api-reference/next/image.md

 ## Related

-For a high level discussion of image component features and usage guides, see:
+For an overview of the Image component features and usage guidelines, see:

 <div class="card">
   <a href="/docs/basic-features/image-optimization.md">